 New developments in Food-Tech and Digitalisation-Tech will greatly influence our capability to govern food chains towards more sustainability, while simultaneously the same tech-developments will change the food chains themselves.
 This pitch will highlight some of the major developments that you should be aware of.

-After the presentations, the speakers will be available for a fireside chat (panel discussion) involving the audience.
+After the presentations, the speakers were available for a fireside chat (panel discussion) involving the audience.

 These cookies collect data so that we gain insight into the use and can further improve this website.